 Here’s some news you can raise a piece of buttered bread to: In a 2018 study, scientists found that a diet high in carbs with relatively low protein improved brain health in mice, raising hopes that it may also be beneficial to humans.
 Researchers at University of Sydney fed mice diets of complex carbohydrates from starch and casein protein, which is found in cheese and milk.
 Foods like bread, potatoes, rice, pasta and starchy vegetables are considered complex carbohydrates.

-They found that the mice on the low-carb, high-protein diet showed just as much improvement in cognition as mice who were given a calorie-restrictive diet, which the researchers regard as one of the most beneficial diets for longevity.
+The researchers in this study, though, found that the mice on the low-protein, high-carb diet showed just as much improvement in cognition as mice who were given a calorie-restrictive diet, which the researchers regard as one of the most beneficial diets for longevity.

 “We have close to 100 years of quality research extolling the benefits of calorie restriction as the most powerful diet to improve brain health and delay the onset of neurodegenerative disease in rodents,” said lead author and Ph.D. candidate Devin Wahl.

 However, humans notoriously have a hard time with diets that restrict calories, he said.
 That’s why they wanted to look for an alternative.